 void CloseThreadpoolCleanupGroupMembers( PTP_CLEANUP_GROUP ptpcg, BOOL fCancelPendingCallbacks, PVOID pvCleanupContext );

-A TP_CLEANUP_GROUP structure that defines the cleanup group.
-The CreateThreadpoolCleanupGroup function returns this structure.
+A pointer to a TP_CLEANUP_GROUP structure that defines the cleanup group.
+The CreateThreadpoolCleanupGroup function returns this pointer.

 If this parameter is TRUE, the function cancels outstanding callbacks that have not yet started.
 If this parameter is FALSE, the function waits for outstanding callback functions to complete.